 Sponsors around the world are becoming preoccupied with data acquisition – to the point where it is a primary goal of many sponsorship strategies.
 This is a big mistake.

 I’m not saying data acquisition is a bad thing – far from it.
-Adding to and rounding out your databases is clearly raising the usefulness and value of a major marketing tool.
+Adding to, and rounding out, your databases is clearly raising the usefulness and value of a major marketing tool.
 But making it a focal point of a sponsorship program has some major flaws that could damage, not enhance, your results.

 The problem is, every time you ask fans to part with information about themselves before you have established some real rapport with them, they see it as a one-sided deal favouring you.
 Whether you have any intent of abusing the relationship, we’ve all been abused enough that we’re now cynics, and we regard companies who do this with suspicion.

 And how many sponsors are gathering data and likes and follows, without any strategy for developing and sharing the meaningful content that will keep the fans engaged?
-If your plan extends largely (or solely) to bludgeoning these fans with offer after offer and talking ad infinitum about your brand, you’re going to lose them as fast as you got them.
+If your plan extends largely (or solely) to bludgeoning these fans with offer after offer, and talking ad infinitum about your brand, you’re going to lose them as fast as you got them.

-I’m not saying that Facebook or hashtag promotions can’t be best practice, or that you can’t reward your existing followers with a sponsorship-driven win.
+I’m not saying that Instagram or hashtag promotions can’t be best practice, or that you can’t reward your existing followers with a sponsorship-driven win.
 Either of those can work really well.
 The key is that lots of people have to win and you can’t ask very much from people at the start of the relationship.

 A few decades ago, sponsorship was all about mechanisms: Getting awareness, getting exposure, building databases.
 Then, our industry grew up, and we realised two very important things about sponsor objectives:

 Embracing these two concepts has underpinned astronomical growth in the sophistication of sponsorship, to the point where sponsorship is often the most effective and most accountable marketing channel in a sponsor’s portfolio.
+(For more on the trends driving sponsorship, read “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.)

 And now this.
 We’re backsliding into mechanisms as objectives.
 And how will those results be measured?
 Not by changes in perceptions of your brand, or behaviours around your brand.
 Not in changes to preference, loyalty, intent, consideration, advocacy, sales, alignment to the brand, or any of hundreds of other real marketing objectives.
 No, it will be measured in how much data you’ve gathered, their response to your inevitable “targeted marketing messages”, and how many times you abuse that data before you tick them off badly enough that they break the connection (AKA, “attrition”).
 Well done!
 Kidding.